aQqaqQa/CFD-codes/README.md

 ## HW4
 Use `Lax-Wendroff` scheme and `Warming-Beam` scheme to solve the linear convetion equation numerically, and use their combination to create a new scheme without the 3rd dispersion term.

+## HW5
+Use numerical method to calculate the maximum CFL number with which `Jameson` scheme is stable according to von Neumann's stability condition.